 2011 Pay Decisions.
 Although we achieved many accomplishments during 2011 as summarized previously, we unfortunately encountered a set back at the beginning of 2011, when we received a Refusal to File letter from the FDA for the NDA submitted in 2010.
 As disclosed in last year's proxy, we chose to reduce the 2010 incentive award (paid in 2011) by 20% in consideration of the receipt of the Refusal to File letter in February.
-Although we continued to make progress towards resubmitting the NDA to the FDA during 2011, our total shareholder return unfortunately was impacted substantially over the past year as were the inthe-money value of any outstanding equity awards for our executives.
+Although we continued to make progress towards resubmitting the NDA to the FDA during 2011 and expect to resubmit by the end of the second quarter in 2012, our total shareholder return unfortunately was impacted substantially over the past year as were the in-the-money value of any outstanding equity awards for our executives.